mosip/documentation/docs/Github-Workflow.md

     $ git pull upstream master
     ```

 1. Once you are done with the work, commit your changes referring to Jira number in the commit message.
-Example:
+Eg:
     ```
     $ git commit -m "[MOS-2346] Adding new upload feature in Pre registration module for POA documents"
     ```